Kyle8Bits/Assignment2/README.txt

         Create donation drive with specific information.
         Checking the list of mange donation site.
         Checking the list of donor and volunteer on that site.
         Checkout a donor when they finished the donation on a site (including the blood have been donated by donor).
         Close a donation site, the late donor will be mark as finished without any credit.
         Volunteer for manger's donation sites.
         Cancel the volunteer request on manger's donation sites.

     Admin:
-        Generate PDF report of donation sites s
+        Generate PDF report of donation sites

-Technologies used:
+3 Technologies used:
     Android library:
         Necessary library from android studio for building the application.